anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     method allows for a range of positions to be considered as hits and adjusts well to the new speed of the ball.
   - new block type called BLOCK_INVERT introduced - when hit by ball, gives the bonus of reversing the controls of the paddle (when left arrow pressed, moves right, and vice versa.)
+  - new block type called BLOCK_SHORT was introduced - when hit by the ball, gives the bonus of shortening the paddle.

 - LoadSave Class
   - According to Bob's Concise Coding Conventions, it should be possible to see the whole method from start to finish,